 Next, it was time for our focus number of the week: 5!
 As usual, Filip started by finger tracing the number and then used a white board maker once he’d mastered the tricky number 5 formation.

-We then used our blue gems to trace the number 5.
+We then used our blue gems to cover the number 5.

 I introduced a number activity this week that I bought a l-o-o-o-ng time ago from Teacher Created.
-Please note, if you’d like to buy this game, the unit contains black-line images, NOT coloured – I coloured them in myself back in the days when I had too much free time on my hands 🙂
+Please note, if you’d like to buy this game, the unit contains black-line images, NOT colored – I digitally colored them in when I had too much free time on my hands 🙂

 Voila!
 All found!